ATC Tires Private Ltd., Alliance Tire Company Ltd.

 Rainwater Harvesting Project

 This project aimed to provide safe drinking water to five village communities and build their capacities to sustainably manage their water needs.
-The project involves rejuvenating three village ponds in Akhod, Galenda, and Samantpor, creating a rainwater storage capacity of 690 million liters.
-Additionally, 1600 saplings were planted along an 800-meter walkway supported by a drip-irrigation system, with 25 solar streetlights and seating benches installed for recreational purposes around the ponds.
+The project involves rejuvenating three village ponds in Akhod, Galenda, and Samantpor, creating a rainwater storage capacity of 690 million liters in 2023.
+Additionally, 1,600 saplings were planted along an 800-meter walkway supported by a drip-irrigation system, with 25 solar streetlights and seating benches installed for recreational purposes around the ponds.
 Water-Sanitation-Hygiene (WaSH) awareness sessions were conducted, reaching 588 school children and 212 women and girls, with 25 ATC employees serving as ’WaSH Trainers’ to address hygiene and sanitation issues.
+We continue to maintain the project in 2024.

 Community has been involved in the below plant sites under the respective CSR programs undertaken there: